 The word "peptide" gets thrown around in clinics, gyms, and biotech press releases as if it described a single thing.
 It does not.
 Peptides are a sprawling class of short amino-acid chains, and the answer to what are peptides used for now spans diabetes, obesity, oncology, infectious disease, and a fast-growing research literature on tissue repair.
-This primer separates the approved, the investigational, and the speculative.
+This primer separates the approved, the in-trial, and the speculative.

 Key takeaways#

-- Peptides have been in clinical use since 1922, when insulin became the first peptide therapeutic.
+Peptides have been in clinical use since 1922, when insulin became the first peptide therapeutic.
 Roughly 100 peptide drugs are now approved globally.

 There are currently more than 400 peptide drugs under global clinical development with over 60 already approved for clinical use in the United States, Europe and Japan.

-- The largest approved categories are metabolic (insulin, GLP-1 agonists), oncology (somatostatin analogues, peptide receptor radionuclide therapy), and antimicrobial (polymyxins, bacitracin).
+The largest approved categories are metabolic (insulin, GLP-1 agonists), oncology (somatostatin analogues, peptide receptor radionuclide therapy), and antimicrobial (polymyxins, bacitracin).

-- Semaglutide, a GLP-1 peptide, produced roughly 14.9% mean body-weight reduction at 68 weeks in the STEP 1 trial.
+Semaglutide, a GLP-1 peptide, produced roughly 14.9% mean body-weight reduction at 68 weeks in the STEP 1 trial.

-- Tesamorelin is the only FDA-approved peptide for HIV-associated lipodystrophy; it is weight-neutral and not indicated for general weight loss.
+Tesamorelin is the only FDA-approved peptide for HIV-associated lipodystrophy; it is weight-neutral and not indicated for general weight loss.

-- Recovery-focused peptides like BPC-157 show strong preclinical signal but lack robust human trials.
+Recovery-focused peptides like BPC-157 show strong preclinical signal but lack robust human trials.

 Peptides are a century-old drug class, not a recent trend#